-On June 15, 2018, Minneapolis Marijuana Attorney, Thomas Gallagher, presented a Continuing Legal Education course: “Defending Marijuana Cases.”
+Minnesota Marijuana Attorney, Thomas Gallagher, presented his Continuing Legal Education course: “Defending Marijuana Cases,” June 15, 2018.
 He spoke to 200 of the best defense lawyers in Minnesota; at the 33rd Annual Minnesota Society for Criminal Justice DWI Seminar.

 - Medical marijuana issues